Using contractors and subcontractors

 Guide

-There are some insurance and contractual issues that you should think about if you're considering using contractors or subcontractors.
+There are some insurance and contractual issues that you should think about if you're considering using contractors or subcontractors for your business.

 As well as employment rights, tax, and health and safety, you should consider liability insurance for your business when you engage contractors or subcontractors: